Best Meditation Cushion for Vipassana

 • If your hips feel tight A meditation bench may work better than a taller cushion because it avoids forcing the hips into a cross-legged position.

 • If posture collapses over time Prioritize firmness and height over softness.
 For Vipassana, the best cushion is the one that holds structure after 45–60 minutes, not just the first five.
-Before you compare individual cushions, also check what you really need for a 10-day Vipassana retreat so your cushion choice stays part of a wider plan for clothing, hygiene, sleep, phone-free timing, and arrival basics.
+A cushion is only one part of preparing for a 10-day Vipassana retreat; clothing, hygiene, sleep, phone-free timing, and arrival details also shape the experience.

 Best meditation cushions for Vipassana by need